-HCS is a closed campus, therefore, all visitors and parents/guardians, upon entering the building, must check in with the office.
-Parents or guardians who wish to observe classes are welcome after checking in at the office and have scheduled and approved their visitation with the administration prior to their arrival.
+HCS is a closed campus, therefore, ALL visitors to, including volunteers and parents/guardians, upon entering the building must check in with the office.
+Parents/guardians who wish to observe classes must schedule a time and receive administrative approval prior to their arrival.
+Visitors with scheduled meetings must still check in at the office.